-- A. Engage in conduct that is disorderly.
-Examples of disorderly conduct include, but are not limited to: - 1.
-Running in hallways. - 2.
-Making unreasonable noise. - 3.
-Using language or gestures that are profane, lewd, vulgar or abusive. - 4.
-Obstructing vehicular or pedestrian traffic. - 5.
-Engaging in any willful act which disrupts the normal operation of the school community. - 6.
+Engage in conduct that is disorderly.
+Examples of this type of behavior include, but are not limited to:

+- 1. Running or otherwise unsafe behavior in hallways. - 2.
+Using language or gestures that are profane, lewd, or vulgar. - 3.
+Obstructing vehicular or pedestrian traffic. - 4.
+Engaging in any willful act which disrupts the normal operation of the school community. - 5.
 Trespassing.
-Students are not permitted in any school building, other than the one they regularly attend, without permission from the administrator in charge of the building.
+Students are not permitted in any school building, other than the one they regularly attend, without permission from the administrator in charge of the building. - 6.
+Computer/electronic communications misuse, including any unauthorized use of computers, software, or internet/intranet account; accessing inappropriate websites; or any other violation of the district's acceptable use policy. - 7.
+Leaving school without permission.